recorded conversations were recorded after Lionel Cormier, Percy

 hands, he had his gun in his hands

 This info was verified during Cormier's August 1986 trial

 when his Defense Attorney Martha Harris questioned Pollard:

-"That's the same gun you had the night of Michael Cochran's
+"That's the same gun you had the night of Micheal Cochran's

 Richard: Why did he [Pollard] end up in the State Hospital?